crypt3d-c00kie/crypt3d-c00kie/README.md

 - 👋 Hi, I’m Crypted Cookie aka Jac
 - 👀 I’m interested in network and cyber security...
 - 🌱 I'm a Gamer and I like editing pictures/learning lots of new things..
-- 💞️ I’m looking to collaborate on nothing for now (could change later) ...
-- 📫 How to reach me +__+
+- 📫 How to reach me +

          Github
          https://github.com/crypt3d-c00kie